yuhan16/Stackelberg-Meta-Learning/README.md

 - If `norm=1`, `x_scale, y_scale` scale the unit width/height `rc`.
 - If `norm=2`, `x_scale, y_scale` scale the radius `rc`.
 - If `norm=-1`, `x_scale, y_scale` scale the unit edge length `rc`.
 The previous scaling notation is easy for plotting.
-The math representation is scaled by `1/x_scale` and `1/y_scale` respectively.
+The math representation is scaled by `1/x_scale` and `1/y_scale`, respectively.

 ### BR data
 - BR data are organized into numpy array. `D[i,:] = [x, a, br]`
 - Trajectory is stored in a 2d numpy array with axis0 as time index. `x_traj[t, :] = x_t`
 - Use a list to store type-related quantity. `br_list[i]` is the adapted meta model (an NN) for type i follower.
-  - Trajectories have different time dimension.
+  - Trajectories have different time dimensions.
   - state trajectory `x_traj` has dimension T+1. `x_0, ..., x_T`
   - control input trajectories `a_traj` and `b_traj` have dimension T. `a_0, ..., a_{T-1}`
   - costate trajectory `lam_traj` has dimension T. `lam_1, ..., lam_T`